kstenerud/compact-float/README.md

 Compact float can store all of the kinds of values that the IEEE754 decimal types can, without data loss:
 * ±0
 * ±infinity
-* Signaling and quiet NaNs, including payload
+* Signaling and quiet NaNs

 This specification is part of the [Specification Project](https://github.com/kstenerud/specifications)